ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/logger.rst

   :returns: Array of data for the log message
   :rtype: Array

-  .. note:: Be conscious of how often the developer() function is used so as
+  .. note:: Be conscious of how often the developer() method is used so as
     not to clutter the developer log and run unnecessary queries.